-This study on Shock-Responsive Social Protection Systems aims to strengthen the evidence base as to when and how social protection systems can better scale up in response to shocks in low-income countries and fragile and conflict-affected states (FCAS), thus reducing the need for separate humanitarian responses.
+This DFID-funded study on Shock-Responsive Social Protection Systems strengthens the evidence base as to when and how social protection systems can better scale up in response to shocks in low-income countries and fragile and conflict-affected states, thus reducing the need for separate humanitarian responses.
 The key research question is: 'What are the constraints to social protection systems being more responsive to shocks, and, conversely, what factors would enable social protection systems to become more responsive to shocks?'
-An overview introduction to the study – which is led by Oxford Policy Management (OPM) in consortium with the Overseas Development Institute (ODI), the Cash Learning Partnership (CaLP) and INASP and runs from March 2015 to January 2018 – is available here.

-- an in-depth (desk-based) literature review of country experiences in this field, also available in French;
+- an in-depth literature review (updated 2017) of country experiences in this field;

-- an overview of community-level practices and perceptions of social protection in the Sahel;
+- a regional case study and policy brief on Shock-Responsive Social Protection in the Sahel, (this was preceded by an overview of community-level practices and perceptions of social protection in the region); and

-To sign up to our quarterly newsletter or for any questions or contributions, please contact our Project Manager and Team Leader Clare O’Brien.
-Also, use the hashtag #shockresponsiveSP to contribute to our discussion on Twitter – or follow @Clare_OBrien and @Valentina_OPM.
+To sign up to our quarterly newsletter or for any questions or contributions, please contact our project manager Valentina Barca.
+Also use the hashtags #ShockResponsive #SocialProtection or #shockresponsiveSP to contribute to our discussion on Twitter – or follow @Valentina_OPM.

 This project was awarded through DFID's Humanitarian Innovation and Evidence Programme (HIEP), a high-profile programme of 20 research projects intended to improve the quality, quantity and use of evidence in humanitarian programming.